Vilnius Food Guide: 7 Locations You’ll Love!

 Breakfast in Vilnius: My Favorite

-I would love to show off a very special breakfast location at this point, but the truth is: I didn’t even make it out of my hotel for breakfast.
+I would love to show off a very special breakfast location at this point, but the truth is: I didn’t even make it out of my hotel.
 But that’s no wonder, because breakfast at Hotel Pacai* really is the kind of hotel breakfast that impresses.

 Cozy & elegant: Hotel Pacai in Vilnius.